myverdict/notes-app/README.md

+# uoh-fullstack-open-2023-part3

-# Notes application - University of Helsinki (Deep Dive Into Modern Web Development)
+## Notes application - University of Helsinki (Deep Dive Into Modern Web Development, Part 3: Programming a server with NodeJS and Express)

 Install dependencies from the root of the project/application: